-• ikarus --r6rs-script script-file-name [arguments ...]
+• ikarus files ... --r6rs-script script-file arguments ...

 The --r6rs-script argument instructs Ikarus that the supplied file is an RRS script.
+The optional list of files must be paths to files, each containing a set of libraries that Ikarus must load, sequentially, before running the RRS script script-file.
 See Section 2.1 for a short introduction to writing RRS scripts.
 The script file name and any additional optional arguments can be obtained by calling the command-line procedure.